-"structural" trend-cycle models like those of Harvey (1985).
-In estimating the model, we elicit prior distributions that are either uniform over the range of the model parameters compatible with our modeling choices (i.e., $0 < \lambda^j \le \pi$ and $0 < \rho^j < 1$) or weakly informative and in the form of very diffuse normal and inverse gamma priors.
+Our estimation strategy builds on the approach recently suggested by Harvey et al. (2007), that adopts modern Bayesian techniques to support the estimation of 'structural' trend-cycle models à la Harvey (1985).
+In estimating the model, we elicit prior distributions that are either uniform over the range of the model parameters compatible with our modelling choices (i.e. $0 < \lambda^j \le \pi$ and $0 < \rho^j < 1$), or weakly informative and in the form of very diffuse Normal and Inverse Gamma priors.
 Table 2 reports the parameters of our prior distributions.